Send the link below via email or IMCopy

 How transcription happens:

-" region slightly in front of the gene
+region of DNA, slightly in front of the gene

 " in eukaryotes)

-RNA Polymerase is the enzyme that builds an RNA strand that is complementary to the DNA strand
+RNA Polymerase builds an RNA strand that is complementary to the DNA strand

 Adenine --> Uracil